atom-archive/xray/docs/architecture/client_server_protocol.md

 If polling every visible view on each poll of the window update stream turns out to have too much overhead, we can always employ a similar strategy to the `FuturesUnordered` object and track notifications in a more fine-grained way.
 However, since we're anticipating rendering far fewer than 100 discrete views at any one time, we don't think polling everything should be an issue.

 One cool feature of the stream-oriented approach for detecting individual view updates is that a given view's update stream could be composed from other streams in fairly complex ways.
-For example, the updates stream of a `DocumentView` (editor) could derive from a `NotifyCell` on the view itself, plus an updates stream on the view's `Document`, which it could share with other `DocumentView`s.
+For example, the updates stream of a `BufferView` (editor) could derive from a `NotifyCell` on the view itself, plus an updates stream on the view's `Buffer`, which it could share with other `BufferView`s.

 ## Declarative interface on the client